 LTC Peacock has deployed in support of Operation Able Sentry in the Former Yugoslav Republic of Macedonia and Operation Iraqi Freedom.

 His military education includes the Medical Logistics Course, AMEDD Officer Advanced Course, and was a Distinguished Master Logistician at the U.S. Army Command & General Staff College.
 He holds a Master’s degree in Health Services Administration from Central Michigan University.
 LTC Peacock is a Certified Materials and Resource Professional (CMRP) and a Fellow in the American College of Healthcare Executives (ACHE).

 LTC Peacock’s awards and decorations include the Meritorious Service Medal (6th Award), Joint Commendation Medal (2nd Award), Army Commendation Medal (2nd Award), Army Achievement Medal (2nd Award), the Iraq Campaign Medal, the Global War on Terrorism Expeditionary Medal, Humanitarian Service Medal (2nd Award), the Parachutist Badge, the Expert Field Medical Badge, and is a member of the Order of Military Medical Merit.

 Command Sergeant Major

-His awards and decorations include the Meritorious Service Medal with two Oak Leaf Clusters, Army Commendation Award with 3 Oak Leaf Clusters, Joint Service Achievement Award, and Army Achievement Award with 5 Oak Leaf Clusters, Expert Field Medical Badge, Gold Recruiting Badge with three sapphires, coveted recruiter ring and the prestigious Glen E. Morrell Medallion.
+His awards and decorations include the Meritorious Service Medal with three Oak Leaf Clusters, the Army Commendation Medal with 14 Oak Leaf Clusters, the Army Achievement Medal with four Oak Leaf Clusters, Expert Field Medical Badge, Gold Recruiting Badge with three sapphires, coveted recruiter ring and the prestigious Glen E. Morrell Medallion.